 The most recent questionnaire was then modified in 2002 to create the APNA survey.
 Modifications, including the addition of specific questions about substance use, tobacco availability, and tobacco use, allowed the APNA survey to more accurately reflect the Arkansas substance use and problem behavior climate.
-Throughout the years, trending substances have been added to the questionnaire (e.g., over-the-counter drugs, e-cigarettes, bath salts, prescription drugs, etc).
-However, the measurement of risk and protective factors, along with the prevalence of alcohol, tobacco, and other drug use and antisocial behaviors, has always maintained core elements to allow for year-to-year comparisons
+Throughout the years, trending substances have been added to the questionnaire (e.g., along with the prevalence of alcohol, tobacco, and other drug use and antisocial behaviors, has always maintained core elements to allow for year-to-year comparisons.

-Print surveys returned are first checked to eliminate blank, damaged or unusable forms or, forms reporting students being in grades 7, 9, or 11.
+Print surveys returned are first checked to eliminate blank, damaged, or unusable forms or, forms reporting students being in grades 7, 9, or 11.
 Staff scan the forms and prepare the data for analysis.
 For online surveys, data is collected on load-balanced virtual servers and combined with data from paper surveys before analysis.
 To ensure anonymity and as part of the dataset development, the scoring system automatically suppresses the calculation of results when any subgroup of data contains responses from fewer than 10 students.
 Data from these small subgroups are, however, aggregated into reports for larger geographic areas (i.e., district, regional, and state reports).